isabella232/OfficeDocs-Enterprise-pr.zh-TW/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="tenants"></a>租用戶

-使用 SaaS 雲端供應項目時，租用戶是指存放提供雲端服務的伺服器的區域位置。例如，Contoso 公司選擇以歐洲區域來裝載它的 Office 365、EMS、Dynamics 365 租用戶，供其巴黎總公司的 15,000 名員工使用。
+For SaaS cloud offerings, the tenant is the regional location that houses the servers providing cloud services.
+For example, the Contoso Corporation chose the European region to host its Office 365, EMS, and Dynamics 365 tenants for the 15,000 workers in their Paris headquarters.

-Azure PaaS 服務和虛擬機器的工作負載裝載於 Azure IaaS 中，可以將租用戶放在世界各地的 Azure 資料中心內。當您建立 Azure PaaS 應用程式或服務或 IaaS 工作負載的元素時，由您指定 Azure 資料中心 (稱為「位置」)。
+Azure PaaS services and virtual machine-based workloads hosted in Azure IaaS can have tenancy in any Azure datacenter across the world.
+You specify the Azure datacenter, known as the location, when you create the Azure PaaS app or service or element of an IaaS workload.

-Azure AD 租用戶是包含帳戶和群組的 Azure AD 的特定執行個體。付費版或試用版的 Office 365、Dynamics 365 或 Intune/EMS 訂用帳戶包含一個免費 Azure AD 租用戶。這個 Azure AD 租用戶不包含其他 Azure 服務，和 Azure 試用版或付費版訂用帳戶不同。
+An Azure AD tenant is a specific instance of Azure AD containing accounts and groups.
+Paid or trial subscriptions of Office 365, Dynamics 365, or Intune/EMS include a free Azure AD tenant.
+This Azure AD tenant does not include other Azure services and is not the same as an Azure trial or paid subscription.

 ### <a name="summary-of-the-hierarchy"></a>階層摘要